 People develop different styles of communication based on their life experiences.
 Your style may be so ingrained that you're not even aware of what it is.
 People tend to stick to the same communication style over time.
 But if you want to change your communication style, you can learn to communicate in healthier and more effective ways.

 Here are some tips to help you become more assertive:

 - Use 'I' statements.
-Using "I" statements lets others know what you're thinking or feeling without sounding accusatory.
+Using I statements lets others know what you're thinking or feeling without sounding accusatory.
 For instance, say, "I disagree," rather than, "You're wrong."
 If you have a request, say, "I would like you to help with this" rather than, "You need to do this."
-Keep your requests simple and specific.
+Keep your requests simple, specific and clear.

 - Start small.
 At first, practice your new skills in situations that are low risk.
 For instance, try out your assertiveness on a partner or friend before tackling a difficult situation at work.
-Evaluate yourself afterward and tweak your approach as necessary.
+Evaluate yourself afterward and adjust your approach as needed.